darkyghost/mhddos/README.md

 ## Changelog
+- **26.03.2020**
+  - Attack now runs all selected methods instead of selecting one randomly
+  - Reduced memory usage by switching processes to threads.
+Large targets lists should no longer be an issue!
+  - Translated output and added colors
+- **25.03.2020**
-- **25.03.2020** Added VPN mode (`--vpn` flag)
+  - Added VPN mode (`--vpn` flag)
+- **25.03.2020**
-- **25.03.2020** MHDDoS now included in this repo instead of a separate one.
+  - MHDDoS now included in this repo instead of a separate one.
 This is simpler to install and manage
+- **24.03.2022**
-- **24.03.2022** Forked MHDDoS.
+  - Forked MHDDoS.
 Reasons:
     - Multiple breaking commits in recent days.
     - Slow response to the PRs/Issues.
-  - Need for more control over certain aspects, like socket timeout and ability to run MHDDoS in threads instead of proccesses
+    - Need for more control over certain aspects, like socket timeout and ability to run MHDDoS in threads instead of processes
     - Ability to change certain methods (DGB, CFB) to actually work - without the need to argue with the original maintainer (who is, again, slow to respond)

 - **23.03.2022** Removed the ability to run DGB, BOMB and KILLER methods
   - DGB - bad implementation, still hits the DDoS-Guard servers without affecting the target